Doge-Clan/FreeExecutor/README.md

 ## How to Use
 Currently to see all commands, run `fepkg --list-commands` to see all currently installed commands.

+## Building
+Just run `./build.sh` at the root of the repository.
+This will run Webpack and UglifyJS assuming you install the npm package.
+The file should be found in the new `dist/` directory.
+Simple!

 ## Limitations
 - No Cross-Origin Scripts (Cross-Website Storage can be done but that may take a bit)
 - Some Websites fail to Execute because of strict security policies (Ex: Google Classroom)